-A vicious cycle: Does concentration exacerbate volatility and does volatility induce more concentration?
+A vicious cycle: Does

 - The bottom quartile of sectors contribute 0.6 percent of total manufacturing output.
-The top quartile contributes 80 percent. - The bottom quartile of firms contribute is 0.06 percent of total manufacturing output.
+The top quartile contributes 80 percent. - The bottom quartile of firms contributes 0.06 percent of total manufacturing output.
 The top quartile contributes 94.7 percent.